ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 The required data format should be general purpose and extensible so that it can work across many use cases.
-This is why CBOR (see {{RFC7049}}) is choosen as the format --- it already supports a rich set of data types, and is both expressive and extensible.
+This is why CBOR (see {{RFC7049}}) was chosen as the format --- it already supports a rich set of data types, and is both expressive and extensible.
 It translates well to JSON for good interoperation with web technology.
 It is compact and can work on very small IoT